ln-komandur/linux-utils/Readme.md

 `sudo ufw status verbose`

 ## Create account agnostic mount points

-Follow the steps in [Create common mount points for partitions shared by all users and include them in fstab](common-mountpoints.md)
+Follow the steps in [Create common mount points for partitions shared by all users and include them in fstab](common-mountpoints.md) and to set write permission to multiple users to access files in those partitions.

 ## Remove snapd